irena-flextool/flextool/docs/reference.md

 - `co2_max_period` [tCO2] Annualized maximum limit for emitted CO2 in each period.
 - `co2_max_total` [tCO2] Maximum limit for emitted CO2 in the whole solve.

+### Stochastics

+- `include_stochastics` Flag to choose if stochastic timeseries are used if associated with the unit/node/connection in this group

 ### Controlling outputs

 Some results are output for groups of nodes.
 This means that instead of getting output for each node separately, nodes can be grouped and the aggregated results can be examined.
 For example it can be helpful to group all electricity nodes and show their aggregated output.